 Performance Testing Is All About Apples to Apples

 When considering making some aspects of performance testing the responsibility of the developer, another thing that needs to be taken into account is to make sure the physical test environments in which the performance tests run are consistent.
 It’s an apples-to-apples thing.
 A performance test running on a developer laptop that has a 4 core CPU is going to behave much differently than the same test running on a VM equipped with 32 CPUs.
-Physical environment does matter.
+The physical environment does matter.
 Thus, in order for performance testing to be accurate and reliable, the physical test environment must be real-world, beyond the typical physical configuration of a developer’s workstation.

 Making part of performance testing the responsibility of developers requires developers to change the way they work.
 The CI/CD process also needs to be altered somewhat.
 Again, the test environment needs to be consistent and reliable.